Privacy Policy

 We inform our customers of important changes and innovations to our platform by e-mail.
 This information serves the sole purpose of being able to guarantee the contractually owed service.
 The legal basis for sending these emails is Art.
 6 para.
 1 lit. f GDPR.
 The information is necessary for the performance of the contract.

-We also analyze the reading behaviour and opening rates of these emails.
+We also analyse the reading behaviour and opening rates of these emails.
 The legal basis for the analysis of these emails is Art.
 6 para.
 1 lit. f GDPR and the processing serves our legitimate interest to know whether our customers have received the information.
 You can object to the analysis at any time by contacting one of the above-mentioned contact channels.

 We use the service Simple Email Service (SES) of Amazon Web Services EMEA SARL (Luxembourg/EU) to manage subscribers, send and analyze these emails.
-When using the service, a transfer of your data to the USA cannot be ruled out.
-Please also note the information in the section "Data transfer to third countries".

-7. Processing on Behalf
+8. Processing on Behalf

 IV.
 Data Processing on Our Social Media Pages